Professional edition active

 Contraindications and Precautions for RSV Vaccine

-Contraindication for RSV vaccines is
+The main contraindication for RSV vaccines is:

 • A severe allergic reaction (eg, anaphylaxis) to a vaccine component

-The main precaution with RSV vaccines is
+The main precaution with RSV vaccines is:

 • Moderate or severe acute illness with or without fever